corniab/cse212/final-project/stacks/stacks.md

         print(self.current_page)

     def go_back(self):
+        """
-        """Prints the previous page url."""
+        Prints the previous page url.
+        Represents the back button in the browser.
+        """
         # Check if visited stack is not empty
         if self.visited.empty:
             print("Can't go back.")